Gatorbot7668/frc2025/README.md

 Next tasks:
-* why left-bumper does not work for arm safety
+* check that left-bumper works for arm safety
 * arm motor seems no longer in break mode
 * adjust `maximumSpeed` in SwerveSubsystem constructor
-* set correct default drive command
 * debug why path finding does not work
 * calibrate NavX, https://yagsl.gitbook.io/yagsl/devices/gyroscope/navx
 * name the robot and move deploy/swerve files into a subdirectory, to prep for